Fourier transform from momentum space to twistor space: Introduction

-When the spacetime metric signature is $(2,2)$, i.e., the ultra-hyperbolic spacetime, the spinors $\pi_{\dot{\alpha}}$ and $\tilde{\pi}_{\alpha}$ of the lightlike momentum vector are real, so the corresponding twistor space is the three-dimensional real projective space $\mathbb{RP}^{3}$.\cite{Wit} Thus, the Fourier transform from momentum to twistor space is the one well known from the standard analysis.
-However, when the spacetime metric signature is $(1,3)$, i.e., the complexified Minkowski space $\mathbb{CM}$, the spinor $\pi_{\dot{\alpha}}$ is complex and the spinor $\tilde{\pi}_{\alpha}$ is its complex conjugate, i.e., $\tilde{\pi}_{\alpha} = \bar{\pi}_{\alpha}$, so the corresponding twistor space is the three-dimensional complex projective space $\mathbb{CP}^{3}$.\cite{Pen1} Since in this case the Fourier transform is a complex integral with respect to the spinor variable $\bar{\pi}_{\dot{\alpha}}$, the definition is different from that in the real number case.
-Until now, this Fourier transform has been defined as an abstract complex integral,\cite{ACCK,DNOS} so the functions to which the integral is applied, the concrete integration method, and the explicit result of the integral are all unknown.
-Investigating these questions will be useful for studying the still-unknown mathematical structures of the scattering amplitudes in $\mathcal{N}=4$ SYM and that of relativistic particles.
+When the spacetime metric signature is $(2,2)$, i.e., the ultra-hyperbolic spacetime, the spinors $\pi_{\dot{\alpha}}$ and $\tilde{\pi}_{\alpha}$ of the light-like momentum vector are real, and the corresponding twistor space is the three-dimensional real projective space $\mathbb{RP}^{3}$ \cite{Wit}.
+Thus, the Fourier transform from momentum space to twistor space is the well-known one from the standard analysis.
+However, when the spacetime metric signature is $(1,3)$, i.e., the Minkowski space $\mathbb{M}$, the spinor $\pi_{\dot{\alpha}}$ is complex and the spinor $\tilde{\pi}_{\alpha}$ is its complex conjugate, i.e., $\tilde{\pi}_{\alpha} = \bar{\pi}_{\alpha}$, and the corresponding twistor space is the three-dimensional complex projective space $\mathbb{CP}^{3}$ \cite{Pen1}.
+In this case, the Fourier transform is a complex integral with respect to the spinor variable $\bar{\pi}_{\alpha}$.
+Hence, the definition is different from that in the real-number case.
+Thus far, this Fourier transform has not been defined as a concrete complex integral \cite{ACCK,DNOS}.
+Therefore, the concrete integration method, the functions to which the integral can be applied, and the explicit results of the integral are all unknown.
+Investigating these issues could facilitate studies of the mathematical structures of the scattering amplitudes in $\mathcal{N}=4$ SYM theory as well as those of relativistic particles, which remain unknown.